LouisChen1013/Camp-Biology/README.md

 Camp Biloigy is a web application that allows you to share your best camping sites around the world.
 Once you sign-up, you can begin to create your own campgrounds and comment on others campsites.
 Get started exploring our amazing campgrounds!

-Live Demo can be view at <https://camp-biology.herokuapp.com/>
+Live Demo can be viewed at <https://camp-biology.herokuapp.com/>

 ## Project First Look